 The biggest impediment to upgrading to Li-Ion Batteries is the price.
 An H7 Lead Acid battery can cost less than $300 but this can be up to triple the amount when you go for Lithium.

 Lithium batteries are better batteries that Lead Acid in more ways than one.
-They reduce weight of your car and take up less space.
-They charge faster, provide more power and last longer.
-However price is the biggest impediment when it comes to using Lithium batteries for starting especially on Diesel vehicles where it does not power the running of the vehicle.
+They reduce the weight of your car and take up less space.
+They charge faster, provide more power, and last longer.
+However, price is the biggest impediment when it comes to using Lithium batteries for starting especially on Diesel vehicles where it does not power the running of the vehicle.

 These batteries however will work great for RVs and solar and this is where the cost can be competitive with lead-acid.
 Because they last longer and you can discharge more you can replace a Lead Acid bank with a Lithium battery bank with 50% less in capacity and get the same power.You are here